Chevelleboyer/DataStructuresHandbook/queue.md

 # Queue

-A queue is a linear data structure but it is not a contiguous block of memory.
-It can be thought of as an ordered collection of items.
+A queue is a linear data structure that could be a contiguous block of memory (if implemented as a dynamic array).
+But it could also resemble a linked structure (if implemented using a linked list).
+It can be thought of as an ordered collection of items, similar to a line in the real world.
 It is a FIFO data structure meaning its nature is first in first out.
 This can be thought of as "first come first served."

 # In Memory